Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 ..

-   All operations on and with the torque limiter have to be performed taking into account "safety first".
+   All operations on and with the MS Torque Limiter have to be performed taking into account "safety first".

    Please make sure to disengage the drive unit and the power packs in